-As a Humanities graduate, you will be valued by leaders of the high-tech industry for your:
+As a Humanities graduate, you will be well-prepared to face your future lives and careers through well-reasoned decisions and responsible actions.
+You will be valued by leaders of the high-tech industry and government for your:

 - creativity and broad-based skills;